-Echoes has a collaborative team - we all work together in a non-hierarchical manner, each contributing our own skills and passions.
+Echoes has a unique collaborative team that is from four different faith traditions (Lutheran, Methodist, Episcopal, and Non-Denominational) - we all work together in a non-hierarchical manner, each contributing our own skills and passions.
 Email the Team Here.

 CHARIS WEATHERS (she/her/hers)

 Bellingham has become a solid home for Charis, who has lived in a numerous states and several countries.
 Wanting an education in theology, she received an MDiv from Regent College.
 After having worked as a hospital chaplain and a pastor, she took a needed break from church to enjoy a stint as an outdoor gear expert for a large retailer.

 In 2010 Charis found that the Lutherans shared her interest in exploring new ways of doing and being church.
 She had the opportunity to start Echoes in 2013, beginning with hosting a table at Pride.
 Wanting to have a "normal" job in the community, Charis also works part-time in a local optometry clinic, gleefully increasing the number of quality, loud glasses in Bellingham.

 She loves getting together to talk about life, doubts, eternal mysteries, and how to choose just the right tent.
 She doesn’t have a lot of answers, but Charis does have a lot of questions.
 Drop her an email if you'd like to get together.
 She's curious about everybody.
 And if you'd like to see the TEDx talk that she gave at Western Washington University in 2015, here it is.

 Contact Charis here.